rgilgeous19/PyBer_Analysis/README.md

 The overview of this project is to analyze the PyBer ride-sharing data for 2019 using Pandas & matplotlib to create a summary DataFrame of the data grouped by Rural, Urban and Suburban cities.
+The analysis and visualization created from this project will help PyBer improve access to ride-sharing services and determine affordability for underserved neighborhoods.

 ## Results